alces-software/adminware/docs/design/01-requirements.md

 think `--node`, `--group`, `--all`, `--local`  should be sufficient (`--node` and `--group` can be provided any number of times and are cumulative).
 Later as needed we can add `--collection` (see below), `--exclude-*` options etc.
+- just `--node` and `--group` - cumulative-ness not needed for MVP, though nice-to-have if simple

 ## Tool directory hierarchy